halilkocaoz/kafka-response-log/README.md

 <hr>

 ## Go Project : Kafka Consumer and Database Updater
 You can look at the Go Project from [here](https://github.com/halilkocaoz/kafka-response-log/tree/main/consumer).
-It consumes the messages which are coming from ASP.NET Web API and writes those messages to the database.
+It consumes the kafka messages and writes those messages to the database.

 ### Working Principle of Go Project
 It collects the messages from the `response_log` topic as `go-consumer` and it accumulates that data in a fixed size string array called `kafkaMessages`.
-This array's size was fixed using `maxMessageCountToAccumulate` const variable and consumer collects messages until `receivedMessageCount` reaches `maxMessageCountToAccumulate`.
+This array's size is fixed using `maxMessageCountToAccumulate` variable and consumer collects messages until `receivedMessageCount` reaches `maxMessageCountToAccumulate`.

 If `receivedMessageCount` >= `maxMessageCountToAccumulate`, write to database method runs and it inserts all of the collected messages into the database with **one transaction**.
-After then, `receivedMessageCount` sets to zero and the consumer continues to collect data from last offset until again repeat.
+After then, `receivedMessageCount` sets to zero and the consumer resumes to collect data from last offset until again repeat.

 ### The consumer doesn't immediately insert received messages from Kafka into the database
 As I mentioned above, the `receivedMessageCount` must reach `maxMessageCountToAccumulate` to start the database transaction and insert received messages with a single transaction.